danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 source: /blob/main/Sources/ScrollKit/ScrollViewHeader.swift
 ---

-As we've previously looked at how to implement [offset tracking]({{page.post-offset}}) and [stretchable headers]({{page.post-stretch}}) for SwiftUI scroll views, let's combine them to implement a scroll view header that stretches as you pull down and sticks to the navigation bar as you scroll.
+As we've previously looked at how to implement [offset tracking]({{page.post-offset}}) and [stretchable headers]({{page.post-stretch}}) for SwiftUI scroll views, let's combine them to implement a stretchy, sticky scroll view header.

 {% include kankoda/data/open-source.html name="ScrollKit" %}

-This is a commonly used and loved kind of component, which strangely enough isn't available as a native UIKit or SwiftUI component.

 ## Example

-If you are unsure of what kind of view I mean, consider this nice album screen from the Spotify iOS app:
+If you are unsure of what kind of view I mean, consider this nice Spotify album screen:

 ![A Spotify screenshot]({{page.assets-stretch}}spotify-demo.jpg)

-As you can see, the header stretches out when you pull it down, instead of leaving a gap at the top, then scrolls away with the rest of the content with a nice fade animation and parallax effect.
+The header stretches out when you pull it down, instead of leaving a gap at the top, then scrolls away with the rest of the content with a nice fade animation and parallax effect.

+This is a commonly used and loved kind of component, which strangely isn't available as a native UIKit or SwiftUI component.

 To recreate this, we have to be detect the scroll offset, then make the header stretch out when it's pulled down and stick to the top as it scrolls past the navigation bar.

 ## How to implement scroll offset tracking

-We need to detect the scroll offset to be able to stick the header to the top and adjust certain parts of it as it scrolls.
+We need to detect the scroll offset to be able to stick the header to the top and adjust it as it scrolls.
 For instance, Spotify scales and fades out the cover and fades in the screen title.

-As we saw in [this blog post]({{page.post-offset}}), we can detect scroll offset by using a `preference key` and a `coordinate namespace`.
+As we saw [here]({{page.post-offset}}), we can detect it by using a `preference key` and a `coordinate namespace`.
 By adding a tiny layer on top of a native `ScrollView`, the post's `ScrollViewWithOffset` will continuously provide us with an updated scroll offset as its content scrolls.

 ## How to implement a stretchable scroll view header

 We need to find a way to make the scroll view header stretch out when we pull it down.
 It would also be nice to make the cover scale up when we do, as the Spotify app does.

-As we saw in [this blog post]({{page.post-stretch}}), it's actually pretty easy to implement this kind of scroll view header.
-It uses a `GeometryReader` to read the frame and applies a `frame` and `offset` to the header's content to make it stretch out downwards.
+As we saw [here]({{page.post-stretch}}), it's actually pretty easy to implement this kind of header by using a plain `GeometryReader` to read the frame, then applying a `frame` & `offset` to the header content to make it stretch out downwards.

 We can use the post's `ScrollViewHeader` with the `ScrollViewWithOffset` to get both offset tracking and a strechable header.

 ## How to make the scroll view header sticky

 We can build upon the `ScrollViewWithOffset` and `ScrollViewHeader` and add a little more code to make the header sticky.

-Let's start with creating a new `ScrollViewWithStickyHeader` view that wraps a `ScrollViewWithOffset` and stores the scroll offset for future use:
+Let's create a new `ScrollViewWithStickyHeader` view that wraps a `ScrollViewWithOffset` view and stores the provided scroll offset for future use:

 ```swift
 public struct ScrollViewWithStickyHeader<Content: View>: View {